-2020-2021 Parents Council Grant Application & Award Timeline
+2022-2023 Parents Council Grant Awards Application & Timeline

-- November 8, 2019: Applications will open and be made available for submissions.
+- November 1, 2021: Applications will open and be made available for submissions.

-- February 28, 2020: The Parents Council Executive Committee meets to interview applicants and prepare recommended funding allocations.
+- February 25, 2022: The Parents Council Executive Committee meets to interview applicants and prepare recommended funding allocations.

-When the application is available, you will find it as a PDF (instructions) and website link on the right hand side of this page.
 Should you have any questions about the application and the process, please do not hesitate to contact firstname.lastname@example.org or call 919-962-8304 to speak with Associate Director, Justin Inscoe.
 A few things to keep in mind as you think about funding for your project.

-- For 2019-2020 grant recipients, awards ranged from $500 to $6000 (18 recipients), with the average grant award being just over $2350.
+- For 2019-2020 award recipients, awards ranged from $500 to $6000 (18 recipients), with the average grant award being just over $2350.
 Individual awards were similar in scope and size for 2020-2021 and 2021-2022.

 When thinking of your programming and funding needs, consider what is possible given the information above.
 This does not mean that awards may not exceed last year's maximum gift amount, but it does mean no one will receive more than the maximum available for funding.

-Parameters for 2020-2021 Grant Applicants
+Parameters for 2022-2023 Applicants

-- You are encouraged to submit a focused and strategic grant application, especially when there may be multiple programs or initiatives within your organization.
+- You are encouraged to submit a focused and strategic application, especially when there may be multiple programs or initiatives within your organization.
 You are encouraged to be intentional and strategic with what you choose to apply for.
 Please speak with your department/unit director or peers in your student organization to become aware of what applications are being considered for submission.

 - Prioritization is given to new projects to provide seed money.
 Funding is not prioritized for continuing initiatives unless there is a significant new component or a compelling reason to consider sustaining funding beyond the first year.